puvie2005/PuvananBlogsite/docs/web.md

 ## How did I create my HTML/CSS website?

+### First things first..
+* You will be needing a text editor to host your html codes.
+* Some of the known editors are [Visualstudio](https://code.visualstudio.com/download), [Atom](https://atom.io/) and etc.
+* Research and download according to your preference.
+* I personally use Atom as I like the layout and versitility.

 ### Template for pages HTML

 Following picture was roughly the template used to create the [HTML layout](https://www.youtube.com/watch?v=0afZj1G0BIE/).
 It includes header, title, navigation and other features.